Hoseman/vcm_publications/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 == Description ==

 The most popular **WooCommerce product search plugin**.
-Gives your users a well-designed advanced AJAX search bar with live search suggestions.
+It gives your users a well-designed advanced AJAX search bar with live search suggestions.

 By default, WooCommerce provides a very simple search solution, without live product search or even SKU search.
-Ajax Search for WooCommerce provides advanced search with live suggestions.
+FiboSearch (Ajax Search for WooCommerce) provides advanced search with live suggestions.

 Who doesn’t love instant, as-you-type suggestions?
-In 2020, customers simply expect smart product search.
-Baymard Institute’s latest UX research reveals that search autocomplete, auto-suggest, or instant search feature **is now offered at 96% of major e-commerce sites**.
+In 2021, customers expect smart product search.
+Baymard Institute’s latest UX research reveals that search autocomplete, auto-suggest, or an instant search feature **is now offered on 96% of major e-commerce sites**.
 It's a must-have feature for every online business that can’t afford to lose customers.
 Why?
-AJAX search helps users save time and makes shopping easier.
+FiboSearch helps users save time and makes shopping easier.
 As a result, it really boosts sales.

 = Features =
 &#9989; **Search by product title, long and short description**